vielmetti/commonplace/content/recipes/chicken-coconut-curry-rice-casserole.md

+---
-Chicken curry Kasoa
+title: Chicken curry Kasoa
+---
+A chicken coconut curry rice casserole, with ingredients from Kasoa (African market at Ellsworth and Platt).

 * Green onions from last week
 * Olive oil
-* @# of chicken, frozen, cubed in 1" cubes.
+* 2 lbs of chicken, frozen, cubed in 1" cubes.
 Enough to fit in a big pan.
 * Broth made from cubes
 * Rice, cooked (2 measures)
 * Curry powder